helloandre/andrebluehs.net/_posts/2012-05-22-polite-javascript.md

 ---
 Let's say you're working with some legacy form submission javascript.
 You need to grab the value of the input with `id='email'` so you do something like:

-    val = document.getElementById('date')
+    val = document.getElementById('email')
     console.log(val)

-Printed to the console is the date you entered.
+Printed to the console is the email you entered.

 Next you try submitting the form, but to your dismay the client-side validation starts failing saying "Invalid Email Address".